-If you choose to specialize your learning through Certified Family Life Education, you will learn how to use sytem-based, prevention orientation that is based in an educational rather than a therapy approach.
+With courses in Family Life Education, you will learn how to use system-based, prevention orientation that is based in an educational rather than a therapy approach.

 According to the National Council on Family Relations, “family life education focuses on healthy family functioning within a family systems perspective and provides a primarily preventive approach.”